by: Costas Rodopoulos [ ]

 Originally published on:

-The quality of the metal parts is really in top standards, with smooth surface, and no cleaning need , than a pet with the fine steel wool to polish even more the figure.
-The almost invisible moldlines will disappear at first touch .
+A blue colored box with 2 white thick foam sheets , holds pretty safely all 11 white metal pieces of the figure.
+The quality of the metal parts is really very high, with smoorh surface, and almost no cleaning need , than a pet with the fine steel wool to polish the figure.

 Quality and Detail

 The pose of the figure is somewhat “classic” for a knight in miniature.
 Looking at the sky and having the right arm raised and holding the sword raised.

 The Sculpture detail is very nice , and that was expected since we talk of a pretty good and experienced sculptor and a very good casting quality.
 Very clean lines, nice pieces definitions and separations , face with the appropriate era style and character, and all detail is rendered amazingly realistically.
 Nothing more , nothing less than you need to say that “This figure is really good !”

 The static pose of the figure though classic is really nice and shows all the dressing elements you would expect , and I think that this figure will be surely a good painters delight.